vlvagerviwager/lush-review-scraper/README.md

 Love Lush?
 Hate having to click into product pages to see the Average Rating?
 Me too!

 The goal of this project is to set up a webpage that displays a table of all Lush products, accompanied by its Average Rating.
+Currently you must open a product and expand the Reviews header to see its Average Rating.

 ## Technical details